learn-co-curriculum/reading-ios-intro-to-xcode/README.md

 - You can run your app on the iOS simulator by selecting any of the available simulators in the destination menu.
 - To run your app on your iOS device, you can select `iOS device` from the destination drop down menu.
 This requires a valid Apple developer account.

-**Note-** the iOS Device option can become automatically become selected when an iOS device is plugged into your computer.
+**Note-** the iOS Device option can automatically become selected when an iOS device is plugged into your computer.

 ##Debug Your App
 <img src="https://ironboard-curriculum-content.s3.amazonaws.com/iOS/intro-to-xcode/xcode_debug_overview.png" width=100%>